mkappelhof/Computing-a-Maya-date/computing-a-maya-date.md

 	LCM = 2 * 2 * 5 * 13 * 73
 	CR  = 18.980

-According to Harris & Sterns (2010), because the Tzolk'in and Haab' have a common factor (5), not every combination of the two can occur on a full completion of a Calendar Round.
+According to Harris & Sterns (2010), because the Tzolk'in and Haab' have a common factor (5), not every combination of the two can occur on a full Calendar Round completion.
 Certain day names will always occur with the same group of month numbers, as illustrated in Figure 3.

 | If the day name is | Then the month number must be |
 |----------|--------------|